 Even when a provider is preferred with an insurance company each contract is unique and may not cover a specific service.
 It is always best to avoid surprises to double check your specific insurance plan as we are not able check insurance coverage at this time.
 Below are tips to expedite your call to insurance.
 Insurance coverage is often specific to a diagnosis meaning that many insurance plans won’t cover general care provided by a provider unless there is a diagnosis they deem as necessary.

 To speed up the call try to have some of the helpful information listed here nearby.

 Step 1: Dial the phone number located on the back of your insurance card for customer service on the medical side of the insurance company.

 Step 2: The customer service representative will ask about the service in question as well as your reason for the service.
-You can verbalize that you would like to know what your insurance coverage is for sessions with Registered Dietitian/Nutritionist for an eating disorder or for diabetes care without providing any of the numeric codes.
+Ask what your insurance coverage is for sessions with Registered Dietitian/Nutritionist for an eating disorder or for diabetes care.

 Step 3: Insurance companies use numeric codes to designate each service and ICD-10 to designate each diagnosis.
 For your information, insurance service codes (CPT code) for billing time with a Registered Dietitian/Nutritionist are 97802 (assessment session) and 97803 (all follow up sessions).